Anonymous911id/So-z-top/README.md

-This is uzbek version of word guess i'll try to write english version soon
+This is uzbek version of word. i'll try to write english version soon